vahidkianfar/Cinnamon-Cinema-Movie-Theatre/README.md

 ![](https://github.com/vahidkianfar/Cinnamon-Cinema-Movie-Theatre/blob/master/Cinnamon-Cinema-Movie-Theatre/Gif/AdminMenu.gif)

-4. I scraped IMDb top 250 movies (https://www.imdb.com/chart/top) and stored them into a table, so user can search and see the movie's information. such as, Rank, Rate, Director, Casts, and etc.
+4. We scraped IMDb top 250 movies (https://www.imdb.com/chart/top) and stored them into a table, so user can search and see the movie's information. such as, Rank, Rate, Director, Casts, and etc.

 ![](https://github.com/vahidkianfar/Cinnamon-Cinema-Movie-Theatre/blob/master/Cinnamon-Cinema-Movie-Theatre/Gif/IMDb250Top.gif)